West-Link: Structure

 The bridge crosses the River Liffey at a point known as the Strawberry Beds.
 On the motorway it starts at a point approximately 2 km south of junction 6 (Blanchardstown) and runs to a point almost immediately north of junction 7 (Palmerstown).
 It is 385 metres long, and at its highest elevation, it is approximately 42 metres above the river.
 Figures from 2005 indicated that the bridge was carrying an average of 98,000 vehicles per day.
 The bridge is the only Liffey crossing between Chapelizod and Lucan Bridge (both of which are narrow two-lane structures) and thus it carries a large amount of traffic passing between the north and south Dublin suburbs.

 Tolling system

 Since 30 August 2008, open road tolling has been in effect.
-Since 2022, the toll is €2.20 for cars on a tag account, €2.70 for cars whose number plates have been registered with eFlow on a video account, and €3.20 for unregistered cars.
+As of 2026, the toll is €2.60 for cars on a tag account, €3.20 for cars whose number plates have been registered with eFlow on a video account, and €3.80 for unregistered cars.
 Unregistered vehicles can pay at Payzone outlets, by calling eFlow customer service or by paying on the eFlow website.
 Drivers who fail to pay receive escalating fines, depending on how long the toll remains unpaid.

 Prior to 29 August 2008, tolling was usually by cash payment at a toll plaza to the former operators NTR plc.
 A prepaid tag system, Eazy Pass, has also been used since the early 2000s but was not barrier-free, unlike the present arrangements.

 The tolling remains a single-point operation.